ysharplanguage/FastJsonParser/README.md

 http://rick-hightower.blogspot.com/2013/11/benchmark-for-json-parsing-boon-scores.html

 Note Rick is one of our fellows from the Java realm - and from his own comparative figures that I eventually noticed, I take it [Rick's "Boon"](https://github.com/RichardHightower/json-parsers-benchmark/blob/master/README.md) is **pretty darn fast** among them guys' Java toolboxes for JSON...
-That'd *almost* make a .NET / CLR dude like me jealous... ;)
+That'd *almost* make a .NET / CLR dude like me jealous of Java... ;)

 As for that "vs. ServiceStack in...
 N / A":